Applying for a connection

 Transmission connections are appropriate for a range of gas users, including:

 gas distribution networks;

 a few major energy-intensive industries; and

-lower-flow gas users such as biomethane, small gas generators, shale and compressed natural gas (for application in late 2018).
+lower-flow gas users such as biomethane, small gas generators, shale and compressed natural gas.

 How to apply